 On the equipment front, there's not much to talk about: the Scion FR-S only has a few choices to be made.
 Fortunately, those choices include available premium audio with apps capability, while standard gear includes Bluetooth, keyless entry, and climate control.

-The National Highway Traffic Safety Administration (NHTSA) hasn't crash tested the Scion FR-S yet, but the Insurance Institute for Highway Safety (IIHS) has rated it 'good' in all categories--although it hasn't yet been tested in the new small overlap frontal category.
+The National Highway Traffic Safety Administration (NHTSA) has given the FR-S a five-star overall score, while the Insurance Institute for Highway Safety (IIHS) has rated it 'good' in all categories--although it hasn't yet been tested in the new small overlap frontal category.

 The 2014 Scion FR-S hasn't been crash-tested yet, but it is unchanged from the 2013 model year, so it should score well.
 Last year's results didn't include small-overlap front tests, however.
 With six airbags, anti-lock brakes, stability and traction control all among the standard safety equipment, we expect the 2014 Scion FR-S to be a good performer in future crash testing.

 - Nimble handling